About This Chapter

 MTLE Middle Level Science: Human Interactions with Earth Systems - Chapter Summary

 Use this chapter to review the different spheres of the Earth and learn about the impact that we, as humans, have on our environment.
-As you get ready to pass the MTLE Middle Level Science exam, you will explore:
+As you get ready to pass the MTLE Middle Level Science exam, you will explore topics such as environmental health, the four spheres of the earth and more.
+Once you complete all the lessons, you will be ready to:

-- Environmental health and the effects of humans on the environment
+- Explain the effects of humans on the environment

 1. What Is Environmental Health?
 Definition, Types & Sources